 SECTION 2.2.
 Checks Received.
 Checks received shall be endorsed “for deposit only” and deposits should be made daily by someone other than the person who prepared the deposit.

 SECTION 2.3.
 Check Requests.
 Services or products rendered, reimbursement requests with original receipts, or mileage reimbursements may receive payment with a check.
-A check request form must be completed by the requestor and approved with a signature by the Executive Director.
+A check request form must be completed by the requestor and approved with a signature by the Executive Director and Treasurer.
 The check request form shall contain the name of the payee, the date the check is requested to be written, the amount of the check, a brief description for the issuance of the check, and the funding source that will be drawn from.
-The check request shall then be submitted to the School Operations Manager for processing.
-All check request forms shall be maintained by the School Operations Manager.
+The check request shall then be submitted to the Executive Director and Treasurer for processing.
+All check request forms shall be maintained by the Executive Director and Treasurer.

 SECTION 2.4.
 Checks payable to cash are prohibited.